floooh/floooh.github.io/_drafts/2024-11-04-sokol-fall-2024-update.md

 bindslots in the shader code doesn't require changing the CPU-side code, but other then that it's totally fine to use numeric indices.

-There's another somewhat unrelated drive-by change for the code-generated vertex attribute slot indices.
-Those have changed from using the 'vertex snippet name' to using the shader program name.
+The code-generated vertex-attribute slot constants have changed from including a vertex shader snippet name to include the shader program name.

 For instance with the following shader fragment: